Ex-Montreal mayor Applebaum sentenced to one year in prison for corruption

 The court heard the total amount sought for the two projects was $60,000, which Tremblay testified was then split with Applebaum.

-Applebaum did not take the stand at his trial, but his lawyer argued the Crown witnesses testified against him in an effort to save their own skin.
+Teasdale argued the Crown witnesses testified against his client in an effort to save their own skin.

 Witnesses at his sentencing hearing said Applebaum has endured tremendous hardship since his fall from grace.